 - 1. Choose the Create a new virtual machine on the server option. - 2.
 In the left part of the window, select the virtualization server.
 Use the right part of the window to review details on the selected server. - [Only if the console is connected to the management server] If multiple agents manage the selected ESX(i) host, you can choose the agent that will perform recovery.
-If no agent manages the ESX(i) and automatic deployment is turned on, Agent for VMware (Virtual Appliance) will be deployed immediately after you click OK.
+For better performance, choose an Agent for VMware (Virtual Appliance) located on that ESX(i).
+If no agent manages the ESX(i) and automatic deployment is turned on, Agent for VMware (Virtual

+Appliance) will be deployed immediately after you click OK.
 Recovery will be performed by that agent.
 It will take a license.